 New Year’s Eve events in NYC

-During this nine-hour affair, the BangOn!NYC crew brings fire-breathers, aerialists, zip-line performances and a silent disco to a secret Bushwick location.
-And as a special New Year’s treat, the entire to-the-wee-hours bash takes place under an expansive solar system installation and touts beats by Aussie tropical-house spinner Thomas Jack.
+During this eight-hour affair, the BangOn!NYC crew brings fire-breathers, aerialists, zip-line performances and a silent disco to a secret location.
+And as a special New Year’s treat, the entire to-the-wee-hours bash takes place under an expansive solar system installation and touts beats by Captain Claude VonStroke, Blee Bloop and many others.
 See, you can have New Year’s Eve under the stars without having to freeze your butt off.

-Bundle up for a free, low-key New Year’s Eve with hot beverages and fireworks sparkling over Park Slope.
-Live music starts at around 11pm at Grand Army Plaza, where you can also snag a free cup of hot cocoa.
+Bundle up for a free, low-key New Year’s Eve with fireworks sparkling over Park Slope.
+Live music starts at around 10:30pm at Grand Army Plaza, where you can also snag a cup of hot cocoa.
 At midnight, fireworks will go off at Long Meadow; the best vantage points are at Grand Army Plaza, inside the park on West Drive and along Prospect Park West between Grand Army Plaza and 9th Street.

 Elsewhere, the cavernous Brooklyn music venue that opened just over a year ago and wasted no time in becoming a neighborhood staple, rings in 2019 with a stacked lineup of dance music dignitaries.
 European imports Mano Le Tough and Tensnake sit atop a bill rammed with NYC stalwarts, including ReSolute resident Connie, PAT's Amber Valentine, Level party honcho Andrew Devlin and Working Women's DJ Voices.
 With this lineup, 6am will arrive before you know it.